The Structure of Arab Reason: The Epistemological Order of Arab Culture

-The Center for Arab Unity Studies published the fourteenth edition of the book The Structure of Arab Reason: The Epistemological Order of Arab Culture by Dr. Mohammed Abed al- Jabri.
+The Center for Arab Unity Studies published the fifteenth edition of the book The Structure of Arab Reason: The Epistemological Order of Arab Culture by Dr. Mohammed Abed al- Jabri.

 With the increasing preoccupation with questions and attempts to answer the reasons for the failure of the Arab renaissance, the Arab thinker, Muhammad Abed Al-Jabri, is heading in an unprecedented search for those answers, knocking on the door of the Arab reason in search of factors that hindered the rise of this reason in preparation for the establishment of an actual integrative Arab renaissance project.